Oceanyq/CNVreg/README.md

 #for binary outcome, similar code
 #cnvcov_b <- prep(CNV = cnvData, Y = Y_bnry, Z = covData, rare.out = 0.0001)
 ```
-*prep()* would prepare CNV data as CNV fragments, filter out rare CNV fragments below the threshold *rare.out*, and preprocess data format of the outcome Y and covariates Z.
-We will have the output as a list of six objects:
-*design*: the CNV fragments in n by p dimensions, where n is the number of samples and p is the total number of CNV fragments.
-*Z*: a matrix of covariates with sample ID as rownames.
-The rownames are in the same order as in the outcomes.
-*Y*: a matrix of 1 column with  sample ID as rownames.
-The rownames are in the same order as in the covariates.
-*weight.structure*: a matrix that describes the adjacency structure of CNV fragments.
-The matrix is sparse and most values are zero, while adjacent non-zero values represents two adjacent CNV fragments that are overlapped by at least one CNV event in the population.
-*weight.options*: we provide 6 different types of weights that encourage differential information sharing based on the relationship between adjacent CNV fragments.
-Equal weight "eql" means all adjacent CNV fragments are weighted by 1.
-Correlation based "wcs" weight would encourage more similar CNV fragments to share more information by increasing the relative weights.
-Inverse frequency weight ("wif") would encourage rare events to borrow information from nearby CNV fragments.
-All three versions of weights can further improve their relative weights by considering the number of samples with CNV events overlapping a certain region of CNV fragments ("keql", "kwcs", and "kwif").
-*CNVR.info* summarize the positions of all CNV fragments and their adjacency information.

-The output of the prep() function provides all information needed to perform the penalized regression.

 ### Fit a penalized regression with lasso and weighted fussion using fit_WTSMTH() at a given level of tuning parameters
 ```{r echo=TRUE}